 As a venture capitalist, Terry has invested in more than 80 companies.
 He also co-founded three companies: Inspire Pharmaceuticals (public and sold to Merck), AIR (sold to Alkermes), and MicroCHIPS (sold to Dare).
 Companies Terry has supported have touched more than 60 million patients and directly saved over 400,000 lives.
 These companies have raised over $7 billion in equity and corporate capital.
 As a group, they have achieved a combined peak enterprise value of over $70 billion.

 In 2015, Terry was listed as one of Scientific American’s Worldview 100, visionaries who continue to reshape biotechnology and the world.
 In 2014, Terry was chosen to receive the Irish America Healthcare & Life Sciences 50 Award.
 In 2013, Terry was listed as one of Forbes’ Top Life Sciences Investors, and he received The Boston Irish Business Award.
-In 2011, Terry was listed in Forbes’ Midas 100 List of Top Tech Investors.
+In 2011 and 2014, Terry was listed in Forbes’ Midas 100 List of Top Tech Investors.
 He is also a recipient of the Massachusetts Society for Medical Research Award, and the Albert Einstein Award for Outstanding Achievement in the Life Sciences, awarded by Harvard and the City of Jerusalem.
-He was awarded an honorary doctorate degrees from Ohio Wesleyan University and Canisius College for his work in translational science.
+He was awarded honorary doctorate degrees from Ohio Wesleyan University and Canisius College for his work in translational science.

 Terry holds an MBA from Harvard Business School, an MS in engineering from The Thayer School at Dartmouth College, and a BS in physics and economics from Hobart College.